- Get Involved

 Location: First Floor

-The Children's Room -- with the theme "Knowledge Begins in Wonder" -- was installed in the south tower of the Castle in 1901 and featured natural history exhibitions for children.
-The original decorative scheme by designer Grace Lincoln Temple was restored in the mid-1980s.
+The Children's Room—with the theme "Knowledge Begins in Wonder"—was installed in the south tower of the Castle in 1901 and featured natural history exhibitions for children.
+The original decorative scheme by designer Grace Lincoln Temple, featuring wall stencils of interlaced birds and leaves, gold leaf moldings, and trompe l'oeil ceiling paintings of vines, clouds, and exotic birds, was restored in the mid-1980s.

 The Commons, in the 19th-century Gothic Revival architectural style, features a soaring, groin-vaulted ceiling, elaborate corbels, a ribbed-vaulted apse, and a rose window on the south wall.
 Encircling the room are 28 walnut exhibit cases built in 1871 and refurbished in July 2004 with selected objects representing the Smithsonian's collections (for details, see permanent exhibition The Smithsonian Institution: America's Treasure Chest).
 A dining facility operated in the room for many years; it closed in June 2004.
 For a brief history of the room, click here.